autotwin/data-ircad/README.md

 ## Advisory

 > 2022-08-01: Historical document included below.
-Links and directories may or may not work, no effort is undertaken to restore broken links, as this is document is now only for context.
+Links and directories may or may not work.
+No effort is undertaken to restore broken links, as this is document is now only for context.

 ## Goal